-If your repo is in a GitHub organization that has third-party application restrictions enabled, an organization admin will have to approve Heroku for use with the organization.
+If your repo is in a GitHub organization that has third-party application restrictions enabled, an organization admin needs to approve Heroku for use with the organization.
 More details are available on GitHub.

-Once your Heroku app is linked to a GitHub repo, you can selectively deploy from branches or configure auto-deploys.
+After you link your Heroku app to a GitHub repo, you can selectively deploy from branches or configure auto-deploys.

-You can also use manual deploys to temporarily deploy a different branch than the one that’s configured to be automatically deployed (see below).
+You can also use manual deploys to temporarily deploy a branch other than the one that’s configured for automatic deployment.
 For example, you might have a development app synced to the

-development GitHub branch, but want to temporarily test a feature branch.
+development GitHub branch, but you temporarily want to test a feature branch.
 Simply trigger a manual deploy of the feature branch to test it on the Heroku app.
-Note that release of the feature branch will be overwritten on the next successful GitHub push to the
+Note that release of the feature branch is overwritten on the next successful GitHub push to the

-When you enable automatic deploys for a GitHub branch, Heroku will build and deploy all pushes to that branch.
+When you enable automatic deploys for a GitHub branch, Heroku builds and deploys all pushes to that branch.
 If, for example, you have a development app on Heroku, you can configure pushes to your GitHub

 development branch to be automatically built and deployed to that app.

 If you’ve configured your GitHub repo to use automated Continuous Integration (with Travis CI, for example), you can check the “Wait for CI to pass before deploy” checkbox.
-When enabled, Heroku will only auto-deploy after all GitHub statuses for that commit have
+When enabled, Heroku will only auto-deploy after all the commit statuses of the relevant commit show